-For example, daily precipitation reported from a station is 360.6 mm and the precipitation statistics of the reporting station are :
+For example, daily precipitation reported from a station is 360.6 mm and its precipitation statistics of the reporting station are :

-(i) Normal monthly rainfall of the corresponding month 350.0 mm (i i) Mean (x) maximum 1 day rainfall 1 210.6 mm (iii) Standard deviation (a) of maximum 1 day rainfall 50.0 mm (iv) Highest observed 1 day rainfall : 285.3 mm (v) 100-year return period value of 1 day maximum rainfall : 300.0 mm (vi) Probable maximum precipitation value of 1 day rainfall ; 370,8 mm
+(i) Normal monthly rainfall of the corresponding month : 350.0 mm () Mean maximum 1 day rainfall $((\bar{x}))$; 210.6 mm Standard deviation (σ) of maximum 1 day rainfall : 50.0 mm Highest observed 1 day rainfall : 285.3 mm (v) 100-year return period value of 1 day maximum rainfall : 300.0 mm (vi) Probable maximum precipitation value of 1 day rainfall () () 370.8 mm

-The reported daily rainfall value of 360.5 mm is more than the normal monthly rainfall of the corresponding month and is, therefore, doubtful but not unreasonable.
+The reported daily rainfall value of 360.6 mm is more than the normal monthly rainfall of the corresponding month and is, therefore, doubtful but not reasonable.
 The reasonableness is checked with other statistics.
 The value is compared with the mean 1 day maximum rainfall and the highest observed value.
-The reported value is more than the mean 1 day maximum and the highest ever observed value.
-It is also more than the 100 year return period value.
-The values corresponding to $(\bar{x}+\sigma)$ and $(\bar{x}+2\sigma)$ are computed.
-They are 261.1 mm and 311.5 mm respectively, The reported value is higher than both the values.
+The reported value is more than the mean 1 day maximum and the corresponding to $(x+\sigma)$ and $(x+\sigma)$ are computed.
+They are 260.6 mm and 310.6 mm, respectively.

-The reported daily value is compared with the 1 day PMP value which is 370.8mm.
-The value is less than the PMP and is, therefore, feasonable and is further checked by spatial consistency.
+The reported daily value is compared with the 1 day Probable maximum precipitation (PMP) value, which is 370.8 mm.
+The value is less than the PMP and is, therefore, reasonable and is further checked by spatial consistency.